How Do I Understand My Credit Score?

 Credit score is calculated by Fair Isaac Corporation (FICO) by using different credit data on consumers’ credit report.
 This data is divided into five categories.
-Each of these categories is important in computing your score; though they have different weightage.
+Each of these categories is important in computing your score; though they have different weight.
 The various percentages specified under each category indicate their relative significance in consumers’ credit score.

 Payment History – 35%